 Interventions for drug and alcohol use disorders can take a variety of forms.
 In the most basic sense, an intervention is a potential point of transformation.1 Interventions can be used to help loved ones struggling with alcohol addiction, or alcohol use disorder (AUD).

 Addiction is defined as a disease that is a result of a combination of factors, including biology, living situation, history, and brain functioning.
 People who struggle with addiction make habitual decisions that are harmful to their well-being and continue to use substances despite detrimental outcomes.2

 Addiction can have a negative impact on not only the person struggling with substance use, but also on the entire family.
-Fortunately, treatment is available to individuals who struggle with AUD.
-Interventions can be a useful tool in supporting your loved one, and the specifics of interventions will be explored in greater detail in this article.
+Fortunately, treatment is available for individuals who struggle with AUD.
+Interventions can be a useful tool in supporting loved ones, and the specifics of interventions will be explored in greater detail in this article.

 Alcohol Intervention: An Overview

 It is important to understand the difference between an alcohol intervention and psychotherapies that are utilized as part of a comprehensive substance abuse treatment program.
 Behavioral therapies, like cognitive behavioral therapy (CBT), are used in substance abuse treatment programs.
 An intervention is designed to motivate a person who is struggling with AUD to enter a treatment program.1

 Interventions occur before addiction treatment begins.
 Oftentimes people struggling with SUD may be resistant or hesitant to get the help they need.
 Anyone can suggest an alcohol intervention, including friends, loved ones, employers, and work colleagues.

 By definition, an alcohol intervention is an interruption of a loved one’s damaging, and potentially catastrophic, life choices and patterns of behavior.1 The intervention typically takes place in a structured meeting tailored to the unique needs of the person struggling with AUD, with the goal of motivating the person to agree to treatment.3